gravitational/workshop/gravity_upgrade.md

     the upgrade by the cluster nodes.
-In order to verify if it's running, checking the systemd unit (with `sudo systemctl status gravity-agent.service`) and its logs (via `journalctl -u gravity-agent.service`) may help identify possible issues or keep track of messages sent by the agent itself
+In order to verify if it's running, checking the systemd unit (with `sudo systemctl status gravity-agent.service`) and its logs (via `journalctl -u gravity-agent.service`) may help identify possible issues or keep track of messages sent by the agent itself.
+  + In case the Gravity Agent dies or needs to be redeployed (eg in case the server is rebooted during an upgrade) the command `sudo gravity agent deploy` will take care of setting up the Agent on the needed nodes.

 ### DURING RUNTIME
   + `sudo gravity status`